elleem/reading-notes/401/second_half/reading38.md

 In JSX, {cond && <A />} means “if cond, render <A />, otherwise nothing”.

+### Thinking in React

 3. What are the main principles behind “Thinking in React” and how do they guide the process of designing and building a React application?

+1. Break the UI into a component hierarchy: allows you to map components and hierachy

+2. Build a static version in React: a scaffold version of your app with no state and no interactivity

+3. Minimal but complete represenation of UI state: apply state, DRY code

+4. ID where your state should be applied per component: id every component that renders something based on state, find closest common parent, decide where the state should be

+5. Handler user input: when a user changes something, state reflects those changes